Raj Oil Mills Ltd leads gainers in 'B' group

 ALSO READ

-HLE Glascoat consolidated net profit rises 64.67% in the March 2021 quarter
+Sukhjit Starch & Chemicals consolidated net profit rises 89.74% in the March 2021 quarter

 -

-HLE Glascoat Ltd, Likhitha Infrastructure Ltd, Hind Rectifiers Ltd and Mazda Ltd are among the other gainers in the BSE's 'B' group today, 26 August 2021.
+Anmol India Ltd, Walchandnagar Industries Ltd, Hisar Metal Industries Ltd and BPL Ltd are among the other gainers in the BSE's 'B' group today, 27 August 2021.

-HLE Glascoat Ltd, Likhitha Infrastructure Ltd, Hind Rectifiers Ltd and Mazda Ltd are among the other gainers in the BSE's 'B' group today, 26 August 2021.
+Anmol India Ltd, Walchandnagar Industries Ltd, Hisar Metal Industries Ltd and BPL Ltd are among the other gainers in the BSE's 'B' group today, 27 August 2021.

-Raj Oil Mills Ltd spiked 19.93% to Rs 67.7 at 12:05 IST.
+Raj Oil Mills Ltd soared 19.94% to Rs 81.2 at 12:05 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 11560 shares were traded on the counter so far as against the average daily volumes of 6408 shares in the past one month.
+On the BSE, 1.86 lakh shares were traded on the counter so far as against the average daily volumes of 7179 shares in the past one month.

-HLE Glascoat Ltd surged 16.14% to Rs 4112.85.
+Anmol India Ltd surged 16.97% to Rs 194.35.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 9845 shares were traded on the counter so far as against the average daily volumes of 1554 shares in the past one month.
+On the BSE, 11093 shares were traded on the counter so far as against the average daily volumes of 7065 shares in the past one month.

-Likhitha Infrastructure Ltd soared 11.49% to Rs 355.55.
+Walchandnagar Industries Ltd spiked 12.17% to Rs 70.05.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 23730 shares were traded on the counter so far as against the average daily volumes of 11208 shares in the past one month.
+On the BSE, 1.31 lakh shares were traded on the counter so far as against the average daily volumes of 65212 shares in the past one month.

-Hind Rectifiers Ltd rose 11.20% to Rs 204.
+Hisar Metal Industries Ltd spurt 11.68% to Rs 136.3.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 85146 shares were traded on the counter so far as against the average daily volumes of 7480 shares in the past one month.
+On the BSE, 14433 shares were traded on the counter so far as against the average daily volumes of 12638 shares in the past one month.

-Mazda Ltd jumped 10.59% to Rs 618.45.
+BPL Ltd added 9.97% to Rs 35.85.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 3335 shares were traded on the counter so far as against the average daily volumes of 2506 shares in the past one month.
+On the BSE, 66187 shares were traded on the counter so far as against the average daily volumes of 28755 shares in the past one month.

 Powered by Capital Market - Live News